luccaugusto/anote/README.md

 ### Data
 + Implement read/write notes files.
++ Implement append to file function.
 + Change shell script output format to suit the CLI application as well.
++ save the date a note was added and increase its priority automattically as time passes

 ### CLI
 + Different modes to show displayed notes: only text, priority + text, completed + text, priority + completed + text